Bryson City, a small town located in Western North Carolina, is home to the Great Smoky Mountains Railroad train ride for 10 months out of the year.

 Like many things in life, the Polar Express is a matter of perspective.

-My kids still talk about their train ride to the North Pole, drinking hot chocolate, seeing Santa and ringing their bells.
+My kids still talk about their train ride to the North Pole, drinking hot chocolate, seeing St. Nick and ringing their bells.

-I’m the only one who remembers the flaws.
+I’m the only one who remembers any flaws.

 At the time of this writing, select days are already sold out.
 Remember to book as early as possible.